z-e-a/node-file-manager/Readme.md

     ls
     ```
 - Basic operations with files
-    - Read file and print it's content in console (using Readable stream):
+    - Read file and print it's content in console (using Readable stream)
+    *(✅ spases in file/folder name are supported!)*:
     ```bash
     cat path_to_file
     ```
-    - Create empty file in current working directory:
+    - Create empty file in current working directory
+    *(✅ spases in file/folder name are supported!)*:
     ```bash
     add new_file_name
     ```
-    - Rename file (content remain unchanged):
+    - Rename file (content remain unchanged)
+    *(⚠️ spases in file/folder name are NOT supported!)*:
     ```bash
     rn path_to_file new_filename
     ```
-    - Copy file (using Readable and Writable streams):
+    - Copy file (using Readable and Writable streams)
+    *(⚠️ spases in file/folder name are NOT supported!)*:
     ```bash
     cp path_to_file path_to_new_directory
     ```
-    - Move file (same as copy but initial file is deleted, copying use Readable and Writable streams):
+    - Move file (same as copy but initial file is deleted, copying use Readable and Writable streams)
+    *(⚠️ spases in file/folder name are NOT supported!)*:
     ```bash
     mv path_to_file path_to_new_directory
     ```
-    - Delete file:
+    - Delete file
+    *(✅ spases in file/folder name are supported!)*:
     ```bash
     rm path_to_file
     ```